Maryland to Virginia Car Shipping (2026 Cost Guide)

 The best Maryland to Virginia car shipping companies

-Backed by over 400 hours of industry research, we identified the best car shipping companies for shipping your car from Maryland to Virginia:
+After spending over 400 hours analyzing the key players in the car shipping industry, we determined that these are the best car shipping companies for moving your car from Maryland to Virginia:

 - Best for real-time tracking: Nexus Auto Transport